KTheXIII/embedded_system/C/Bitwise.md

 ### Hexadecimal

 Hexadecimal is another way of representing numbers.
-Hexadecimal notation is mostly used by programmers to show numbers.
-This is because it is shorter to read than reading binary.
+They are mostly used for saving spaces.

 If we're representing a 16-bit number in binary the number will be 16 character long.
 Example if we trying to represent this number 256 in 16-bit binary we'll get this and it might not obvious what number it is.